-Everything you need to know about MICHELIN® Earthmover tires
+Everything you need to know about MICHELIN Earthmover tyres

-The tire is the only point of contact between the machine and the ground.
-You must make sure that the quality and performance of your tires are maintained to guarantee their performance and your safety.
+The tyre is the only point of contact between the machine and the ground.
+You must make sure that the quality and performance of your tyres are maintained to guarantee their performance and your safety.

 Read the markings carefully

-The markings on the sidewalls of your tires give information and guide you in the choice of product best suited to your needs.
+The markings on the sidewalls of your tyres give information and guide you in the choice of product best suited to your needs.

 Radial construction: R

-Nominal section width of the tire (inches): 35
+Nominal section width of the tyre (inches): 35

 Recommended rim diameter (inches): 33